-Decreased skin synthesis is an important cause of acquired vitamin D deficiency among people who spend a great deal of time indoors, who live in high northern or southern latitudes, and who wear clothing that covers them completely or frequently use sunblocking agents.
-Accordingly, subclinical vitamin D deficiency is fairly common, especially during winter months in temperate climates among the elderly.
-The institutionalized elderly are at particular risk because of decreased skin synthetic capacity, undernutrition, and lack of sun exposure.
+Decreased skin synthesis is an important cause of acquired vitamin D deficiency among people who spend a great deal of time indoors, who live in high northern or southern latitudes, and who wear clothing that covers them completely or frequently use sun-blocking agents.
+Accordingly, subclinical vitamin D deficiency is fairly common, especially during winter months in temperate climates among older adults.
+Older adults in residential elder care settings are at particular risk because of decreased skin synthetic capacity, undernutrition, and lack of sun exposure.
 In fact, most people with deficiency have both decreased skin synthesis and dietary deficiency.
 However, most clinicians feel that the significant dangers of skin cancer outweigh the as yet unproven risk of moderately low vitamin D levels so increasing sun exposure or doing without sunblocks is not recommended; vitamin D supplements are readily available for patients with concerns.

 Type I vitamin D–dependent rickets (pseudovitamin D–deficiency rickets) is an autosomal recessive disorder involving a mutation in the gene encoding the 1-alpha-hydroxylase enzyme.
 Normally expressed in the kidney, 1-alpha-hydroxylase is needed to convert inactive vitamin D to the active form calcitriol.